stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldtoc/set_captionlesstableoffigureslabel/_index.md

 ---
+title: Aspose::Words::Fields::FieldToc::set_CaptionlessTableOfFiguresLabel method
-title: set_CaptionlessTableOfFiguresLabel
+linktitle: set_CaptionlessTableOfFiguresLabel
 second_title: Aspose.Words for C++ API Reference
-description: Sets the name of the sequence identifier used when building a table of figures that does not include caption's label and number.
+description: Aspose::Words::Fields::FieldToc::set_CaptionlessTableOfFiguresLabel method.
+Sets the name of the sequence identifier used when building a table of figures that does not include caption's label and number in C++.
 type: docs
 weight: 261
 url: /cpp/aspose.words.fields/fieldtoc/set_captionlesstableoffigureslabel/